goppydae/gapi/docs/lore.md

 GoPPydae was never intended as a traditional software platform.
 Its goal is supervision—not services; orchestration—not abstraction.
 Every component is structured with lifecycle awareness, clear boundaries, and introspection baked in.

-* Daemons are not passive scripts—they are autonomous entities with identity, phases, and state.
+* Agents are not passive scripts—they are autonomous entities with identity, phases, and state.
 * Clarity is prioritized over cleverness.
 * Logging is structured, deterministic, and inspectable—no mysteries, no guesswork.
 * Configuration follows convention, not ceremony.